DataFire/Integrations/integrations/generated/azure_compute_swagger/README.md

   * timestamp `string`: Gets or sets the timestamp of the template deployment.

 ### ParametersLink
-* ParametersLink `object`: Entity representing the reference to the deployment paramaters.
+* ParametersLink `object`: Entity representing the reference to the deployment parameters.
   * contentVersion `string`: If included it must match the ContentVersion in the template.
   * uri **required** `string`: URI referencing the template.